|

 verse 8 Jude says that “these dreamers pollute their own bodies”.

-Jude.
-When people commit adultery they are in fact polluting their own
+When people commit such sexual sins they are in fact polluting

-bodies in the eyes of our Lord.
-They also reject authority and slander
+their own bodies in the eyes of our Lord.

-He says in verse 9 that “even the archangel Michael, when he was
+verse 9 Jude says that “even the archangel Michael, when he was

 disputing with the devil about the body of Moses, did not dare to bring a

-slanderous accusation against him, but said, “the Lord rebuke you”.
+slanderous accusation against him, but said, "The Lord rebuke

 An